POSITION IDENTIFICATION

 2. Ensures the effectiveness of the advising process by maintaining electronic advising notes for all assigned advisees and using information in the Faculty/Advisor Resource Center to advise students appropriately, compiling, completing, and documenting intake interviews and skill area assessments, and maintaining accuracy of participant files with clear and updated materials on contacts each semester.

-4. Serves as Coordinator of the First Year Experience Program for freshmen students and meets weekly with TRIO students about time management skills, learning styles, stress management skills, personal finance and budgeting skills, test-taking strategies and scholarship information.
+4. Serves as Coordinator of the First Year Experience Program for freshmen students and meets weekly with TRIO students about time management skills, learning styles, stress management skills, personal finance and budgeting skills, test-taking strategies scholarship information, goals, concentration, grades, and study skills.

 6. Plans, organizes, implements, and coordinates monthly social activities for TRIO students.